godotengine/godot-docs/classes/class_dictionary.rst

 Description
 -----------

 Dictionary type.
 Associative container which contains values referenced by unique keys.
+Dictionaries are composed of pairs of keys (which must be unique) and values.
+Dictionaries will preserve the insertion order when adding elements, even though this may not be reflected when printing the dictionary.
+In other programming languages, this data structure is sometimes referred to as an hash map or associative array.

-Dictionary are composed of pairs of keys (which must be unique) and values.
-You can define a dictionary by placing a comma separated list of ``key: value`` pairs in curly braces ``{}``.
+You can define a dictionary by placing a comma-separated list of ``key: value`` pairs in curly braces ``{}``.

-Erasing elements while iterating over them **is not supported**.
+Erasing elements while iterating over them **is not supported** and will result in undefined behavior.

 Creating a dictionary: